Klopez851/GenerateChecks/README.md

 ## 📂 How to Run

 1. Clone the repo
+2. Make sure that in project settings -> modules -> sources, your language level is set to 17 and ur using java sdk 23
-2. Run the main file (genCheckApplication.java)
+4. Run the main file (genCheckApplication.java)